oheger/LineDJ/mediaArchive/archiveHttpStartup/README.md

 the download operation can take very long and may lead to timeouts from the HTTP server.
 To avoid this, the download implementation behaves as follows:

-* If no data is requested for the file for a configurable time span, a chunk of data is requested by the archive itself.
+* If no data is requested for the file for a configurable time span, a block of data is requested by the archive itself.
 * For each download operation, an in-memory buffer is kept in which data requested from the server is stored.